Manchester City youth academy players

 Manchester City teams compete in the respective Under-18 and Under-23 leagues, as well as the UEFA Youth League, FA Youth Cup, and EFL Trophy.

 City are reigning PL2 champions, having won it for the first time in the 2020/21 season, as well as the current Under-18 Premier League champions.
 They’ve yet to achieve much in European competition as well, with a semi-final in 2017/18 the further stage they’ve reached.

 Born and raised in Salford, James McAtee is a local lad that’s going from strength to strength.
-He’s put up impressive numbers at underage level in each of the last three seasons, and has kicked on again in this season’s PL2.
-He made his first-team debut this season as well.
+He’s put up impressive numbers at underage level in each of the last three seasons, and kicked on again in last season’s PL2.
+He made his first-team debut last season as well.

 McAtee plays between lines in attacking areas, popping into pockets of space to receive the ball, link play, and threaten opposition defences.
 Quite small and slight, McAtee is a balanced and nimble mover.
 He isn’t an immediately impressive athlete but he is somewhat deceiving, especially in his ability to change tempo and slide past defenders.

 Where he does standout, though, is in his technical quality.
 He has a lot of control in possession of the ball, and he makes the most of it in smaller spaces.
 He executes tight turns to slip pressure and is adept at weaving through bodies with the ball at his feet.
 All of that enable him to link play effectively between lines.